 In the time of Amazon, Target runs, and internet research, getting filtered water in your home is easier than ever.
 However, not all water filter options are the same and the final result can differ greatly on what type of filtration method you’re using.
 Knowing what you’re trying to filter out can go a long way in finding a solution that’s right for your home and knowing the benefits of working with a water solutions expert like Culligan Water of Greater Kansas City can take you even farther!
-Let’s talk about the different water purification and filtration solutions available, and how they work for you.
+Let’s talk about the different water purification, reverse osmosis vs filtered water & other filtration solutions available, and how they work for you.

 Basic Water Filtration